bas-ansible-roles-collection/system-users/README.md

 This means you cannot use the contents of a directory to dynamically control which public keys will be added as authorised keys.
 Instead you would also need to manage the `authorized_keys_files` list accordingly.

-*This limitation is considered to be significantly limiting, and a solution will be actively pursued.
-Pull requests to address this will be gratefully considered and given priority.*
+*This limitation is considered to be significant.
+Solutions will be actively pursued.*
+*Pull requests to address this will be gratefully considered and given priority.*

 See [BARC-61](https://jira.ceh.ac.uk/browse/BARC-61) for further details.